adebayomoses/Store-Sales-Time-Series-Forcast/README.md

 * Correlation Between Sales and Promotion:

 A negative correlation exists between sales and promotion, with sales peaking while promotion efforts decrease or become non-existent.

+# Recommendations to Improve:

+* Optimize Promotion Strategies:

+Evaluate and refine promotion strategies for product families to ensure a balanced and effective approach.
+Consider increasing promotions for product families with lower sales to stimulate growth.

+* Diversify Product Offerings:

+Explore opportunities to diversify product offerings, especially within the automotive and lawn and garden categories, to potentially boost sales.

+* Monitor Oil Price Sensitivity:

+Continuously monitor the sensitivity of sales to oil price fluctuations and adjust strategies accordingly.
+Consider implementing targeted marketing efforts during periods of higher oil prices to mitigate potential negative effects.

+* Sales Variation:

+Tailor promotional strategies to local preferences and market dynamics.

+* Customer Engagement Programs:

+Implement customer engagement programs to enhance loyalty and encourage repeat purchases.
+Leverage data on past sales and customer behavior to create personalized promotions.

 # Training the model: